gautamrajesh007/C-3/README.md

 # trial-gautam007
 Hey there!✌️

 Just creating a trial repo for fun and experimenting.
 Hope ur ok?
-WTF are waiting for?